jpsdr/HDRTools/HDRTools - ReadMe.txt

      float pBx,float pBy,bool fastmode,
      int threads,bool logicalCores,bool MaxPhysCore,bool SetAffinity,bool sleep,int prefetch)

-Accepted input : RGB64 and Planar float RGB.
+Accepted input: RGB64 and Planar float RGB.

 Hable tonemap, you can have different parameters for each plane, if you want.